tensorflow/cloud/README.md

 We use [Google AI platform](https://cloud.google.com/ai-platform/) for deploying docker images on GCP.

+Please note that, when `entry_point` argument is specified, all the files in the same directory tree as `entry_point` will be packaged in the docker image created, along with the `entry_point` file.

 Please see `run` API documentation for detailed information on the parameters and how you can modify the above processes to suit your needs.

 ## End to end examples